gramineproject/graphene/Documentation/manpages/gsc.rst

 children.
 Multiple applications are specified as arguments to :program:`gsc`.
 The example below creates a Docker image with three applications.
-Based on the specified chain of applications, :program:`gsc` generates parent-child relationships betweenn application ``appi`` and all applications behind them in the chain (``> appi``).
+Based on the specified chain of applications, :program:`gsc` generates parent-child relationships between application ``appi`` and all applications after it in the chain (``> appi``).
 This overestimates the set of trusted children and may not map to the actual partent-child relationship.
 In the example below ``app1`` may call ``app2`` or ``app3``, and ``app2`` may call ``app3``, but ``app2`` may